abhijitparida/passworder/README.md

 ## Purpose?

-Passworder is a password manager providing resolution to two major problems faced by users concerned about their online privacy: memorizing secure passwords and accessing stored passwords across all of their devices.
+It is a password manager providing resolution to two major problems faced by users concerned about their online privacy: memorizing secure passwords and accessing stored passwords across all of their devices.
 The former is addressed by offering secure storage of passwords; and the latter is addressed by generating passwords based on a master password.